 Contrary to our hypothesis, we observed no significant differences in melatonin levels across treatment groups, suggesting that the mechanism by which ALAN and social interactions affect circadian rhythms may not directly involve melatonin suppression.
 There are mixed findings on ALAN’s ability to suppress melatonin (6-8, 28).
 Some studies reported ALAN-induced melatonin disruption in birds, housed individually or socially (6, 28, 29).
 However, we previously found no suppression of melatonin in bird housed individually (7) and another study in humans found negative effects from ALAN independent of melatonin excretion (8).
 These discrepancies may be due to species, light intensity, and individual variation, demonstrating the complex interplay of physiological responses to environmental change.

 The synchronization of circadian rhythms, facilitated by social cues, is a critical aspect of social coordination.
-However, within flies, an individual with a disrupted timing can propagate this disruption throughout an entire group, allowing them to adopt the altered rhythm (17).
+However, within flies (Drosophila melanogaster), an individual with a disrupted timing can propagate this disruption throughout an entire group, allowing them to adopt the altered rhythm (17).
 This mechanism may explain why in our study social birds under ALAN showed greater disruption in circadian gene expression, desynchronization, and activity patterns compared to their isolated counterparts.
 The specific mechanism of social information propagation or disturbance, e.g., visual, acoustic, etc., is worth of future investigation (14, 30-32).
 We speculate that individuals within a social group who are particularly sensitive to ALAN might influence the circadian rhythm of the entire group.

 Our data are the first of our knowledge to demonstrate a molecular shift in circadian regulation due to social interactions in vertebrates.
 This study emphasizes the role of social context in understanding the effects of environmental disturbances like ALAN.
 The exacerbated responses observed in social settings suggest that collective behaviors might amplify responses to light pollution.
 This finding has significant implications for understanding the ecological impacts of ALAN, as social dynamics and group living are common across many taxa.
 Furthermore, these findings highlight the importance of incorporating social contexts into research designs to obtain more relevant insights into the biological impacts of environmental stressors.